-The cocktail you see above was created by @betony_and_bird as a simple but delicious Saturday breakfast cocktail.
-Using Noughty alcohol-free sparkling Rosé, peach, raspberry and lemon thyme they made a beautiful store cupboard mimosa using "some bargain peaches" and freshly picked raspberries.
+The cocktail you see above was created as a simple but delicious Saturday breakfast cocktail.
+Using Noughty alcohol-free sparkling Rosé, peach, raspberry and lemon thyme it makes a beautiful store cupboard mimosa using "some bargain peaches" and freshly picked raspberries.

 STORE CUPBOARD STAPLES